Radiator Replacement Cost

 There are some pretty common questions we get on the phone and via email.
 Is it worth replacing my radiator?
+What is average radiator replacement cost?
 Can a bad or faulty radiator cause engine problems?
 What are the signs of a bad or faulty radiator?
 How far can I drive with a broken radiator?

 I will try and address these for you as best I can.

 Your radiator is integral to the operation of your vehicle, without a properly functioning cooling system your engine will overheat, and this can cause catastrophic damage such as a blown head gasket, cracked head or seized engine.

 Most times the first sign of a bad or faulty radiator will be coolant on the ground where the vehicle was parked.
 This may be a few drops or a puddle, before you start the car or drive anywhere you will need to check your coolant level.
 You can top up with water if you have no coolant and change that later, but whatever you do don’t drive without checking the coolant level is correct.

 Other signs include a rising temperature gauge or a hot water smell when you pull up.
 This often is more evident on a hot day or when the car is under load.
 Big hills or towing will often result in an increase in operating temperature.
 This is commonly caused by a blockage in some of the tubes.